 Tyson Foods CFO Pleads Guilty to Charges, Pays Fines to Wipe Record Clean

-After an incident in November that found Tyson Foods Chief Financial Officer intoxicated in a stranger’s home, sleeping in bed, John R. Tyson has pleaded guilty—agreeing to pay the fines on charges of public intoxication and criminal trespass.
+After an incident in November that found Tyson Foods Chief Financial Officer intoxicated in a stranger’s home, John R. Tyson has pleaded guilty—agreeing to pay the fines on two misdemeanor charges.

 (Photo Courtesy of the Washington County Sheriff’s Office)